Microbial Bioactives

 The systematic review process yielded a body of evidence that spans food traceability systems, blockchain-enabled supply chains, sustainability governance, natural product research, and bio-inspired design methodologies.
 After screening and eligibility assessment, the included studies provided both qualitative and quantitative data suitable for synthesis.
 The results are organized as an integrated narrative supported by statistical interpretation, with explicit reference to the two tables and three figures provided.

 The quantitative synthesis of blockchain-based traceability outcomes demonstrates a consistent reduction in systemic risk and information asymmetry across supply chains.
 As summarized in Table 1, studies reporting log hazard rates associated with operational failure, bankruptcy risk, or safety breaches show a statistically significant pooled effect favoring blockchain-enabled traceability systems.
 The random-effects meta-analysis indicates a negative pooled log hazard ratio, suggesting that organizations implementing blockchain-based traceability experience a lower probability of adverse events over time compared to conventional centralized systems.
 The confidence intervals reported in Table 1 do not cross zero, indicating statistical robustness despite heterogeneity across sectors.
-This finding aligns with earlier conceptual and empirical work highlighting the role of traceability in mitigating food safety risks and improving accountability (Golan et al., 2004; Beulens et al., 2005; Bosona & Gebresenbet, 2013; Aung & Chang, 2014).
+This finding aligns with prior empirical and review-based evidence highlighting the role of blockchain-enabled traceability in enhancing transparency, accountability, and operational risk mitigation within agro-food and logistics supply chains (Antonucci et al., 2019; Pournader et al., 2020).

 Study Context (Variable)